A Margaret Anderson Special Event

 Her new parents were a West End couple in their early 40s.
 Marg was their pride and joy, their only child.
 The family’s charming home featured beautiful timber work crafted by the hand of her hardworking father, a skilled and respected carpenter/builder.
 Marg’s mother was a stay-at-home wife.
 No doubt baby Marg’s arrival gave the couple purpose and potentially more inclusion within the local Catholic parish.

-That’s how, when she was 7 years old, Marg contracted Hepatitis B. She was hospitalized for 6 months at the Brisbane Children’s Hospital in Herston (now the Royal Brisbane Children’s and Women’s Hospital).
+That’s how, when she was 7 years old, Marg contracted Hepatitis B. She was hospitalised for 6 months at the Brisbane Children’s Hospital in Herston (now the Royal Brisbane Children’s and Women’s Hospital).
 She was injected every day with huge penicillin needles.
 She nearly died, even received the last rites by the parish priest.
 But Marg survived.

 If this was the first hint of Marg’s strong will, more evidence steadily followed.